8 Uses and Benefits of Apple Cider Vinegar

-Apple cider vinegar is ideal for fighting a fungus known as candida albicans, which in turn can cause skin infections.
+Another one of the natural benefits of apple cider vinegar is its ability to help fight a fungus known as candida albicans, which can cause skin infections.
 The acetic acid contained in apple cider vinegar can eliminate this fungus completely.

 Apple cider vinegar is great for fighting arthritis and osteoarthritis.
 It helps reduce stress, pain, and discomfort that these conditions can cause.
-It is also useful for healing wounds, alleviating leg cramps, and more.
+It’s also useful for healing wounds, alleviating leg cramps, and more.